The misundestood Fangtooth Moray

 The divers approaching the submarine encounter a magnificent vessel 88 meters long, with a large conning tower, the ship’s gun and the rear hutch still open indicating the escape route of John Capes, while a look in the interior is possible.
 Among other things, the torpedo tubes and the ship’s propellers and rudder are visible.

-The submarine is practically an artificial reef and colorful sponges, small fish and aquatic creatures take shelter here, while predators like amberjacks and snappers are frequent visitors.
+The submarine is practically an artificial reef and colorful sponges, big groupers, small fish and aquatic creatures take shelter here, while predators like amberjacks and snappers are frequent visitors.

 The average depth or the dive is 40 m, while the max is 50, reserving the submarine for experienced and technical divers.
 The visibility is usually greater than 25m while temperature ranges between 18-24 C in summer months, depending on depth.
 Occasionally there may be strong currents close to the surface.
 Boat ride duration 15′.